Polish opera: Polish National Opera

 The fall of Poland did not stop operatic activity in the country.
 Wojciech Bogusławski was still at work.
-In the 1790s, Józef Elsner emerged in Lwów (Lviv, then Lemburg in the region conquered by Austria).
+In the 1790s, Józef Elsner emerged in Lwów (Lviv, then Lemberg in the region conquered by Austria).
 Almost none of his many operas has survived, the most notable extant work being Amazonki, czyli Herminia (The Amazons, or Herminia).
 When Elsner took over the National Theatre in Warsaw, he began to write operas which made use of Polish folk music.

 He began his work in Warsaw by composing an opera to a libretto by Bogusławski called Iskahar.
 However, he was doubtful of its success, since his knowledge of the Polish language was too limited for an adequate musical expression of the words.
 He was also concerned with the problem of the change of accents in the sung text, which could become unintelligible if they were muddled.